 Whether you have weight you want to lose, or you are at your ideal weight now but still don’t feel good, there are simple steps you can take to start feeling good and finding genuine contentment.
 For instance, instead of aiming to lose weight or to be a certain size, aiming for optimum health is a great start, because it will bring you the perfect balance of body fat for your figure, it will strengthen you on the inside and outside and it will make you feel better than ever.
 No diet will ever bring the same physical or mental satisfaction, especially not for long.
 The only lasting changes are the ones that are beneficial to your happiness and health.

 Apart from having health as the main goal, here are my top five tips to help you start loving your body more, starting from now.

-- Ditch the scales – Most of the time they just give us a result we don’t want to see.
+Most of the time they just give us a result we don’t want to see.
 It’s also not an accurate reflection of health.
-A good old fashioned tape measure is a much more effective way to measure progress.
+A good old-fashioned tape measure is a much more effective way to measure progress.
 The result is tailored to each part of your body and will mean you won’t be trying to force your entire body down to a certain weight

 You can read my full story, plus other inspirational stories from real women and heaps more feel-good tips in the book, available now on all major online retailers and online at www.sizehh.com.